collabkit/future/lib/chameleon/Readme.md

 # Chameleon

 Chameleon is an HTML processor that can render finished HTML content from a specially annotated full or partial HTML page, a JavaScript "context" object and a message callback.
 It's designed to be portable to the client, currently relying on JSDom, but potentially using any web browser's DOM implementation.
-Rendered HTML can be "cleaned", removing all non-functional whitespace and comments while still preserving HTML elements that are whitespace sensitive, like `textarea` and `pre`, as well as conditional comments used by Internet Explorer.
+Rendered HTML can be "cleaned", removing most non-functional whitespace and comments while still preserving HTML elements that are whitespace sensitive, like `textarea` and `pre`, as well as conditional comments used by Internet Explorer.

 ## Rendering pages